GUIDE

 Per Diem

 Per diem nurses also do not receive sick days or other paid time off.
-But because they don’t have a set schedule, as many career nurses do, they make a higher per-hour rate for their work flexibility.
+But because they don’t have a set schedule they make a higher per-hour rate for their work flexibility.

 Contract